greenelab/deep-review/all-sections.md

 can be used before overfitting occurs.
 For example, the unsupervised and semi-supervised methods that we have discussed reduce the need for labeled examples [@5x3uMSKi].
-The anchor and learn framework [@A9JeoGV8] uses expert knowledge to identify high confidence observations from which labels can be inferred.
-The adversarial training example strategies that we have mentioned can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
+The anchor and learn framework [@A9JeoGV8] uses expert knowledge to identify high-confidence observations from which labels can be inferred.
+The adversarial training example strategies mentioned above can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
 While adversarial training examples can be easily imagined for certain methods that operate on images, it is more